 The Sunny Mexico cocktail blends a sweet herbal liqueur with tequila for a delicious, complex taste.
 It’s a refreshing little cocktail with just a couple of ingredients.

 I’ve had some queries about where I got these shot glasses.
-Unfortunately, I haven’t seen my exact set of 6 glasses anywhere in years, including anywhere online, but this set from Amazon appears to be 4 of the same glasses with a decanter.
+Unfortunately, I haven’t seen my exact set of 6 glasses anywhere in years, including anywhere online.

 The dominant note here is anise, or black licorice, followed by vanilla and distant citrus notes.
 This drink is perfect for savoring while you watch a live show.
 It’s also lovely as a before dinner drink because it’s a little bit sweet but not overwhelmingly so.